Transfer Student Admissions

 Transfer candidates are subject to the minimum entrance requirements, including the specific college’s or school’s additional requirements.
 Any entrance requirement not fulfilled in high school can be met by an equivalent semester-long college course prior to admission to UVM.

 For transfer candidates who have earned fewer than twenty-one college-level semester credits, the quality of the high school record and course rigor is reviewed in conjunction with the college record.
 After twenty-one earned semester credits, the college grade point average and course selection are the most important factors in a decision.
 The admissions office still reviews the high school record to determine if all university-wide entrance requirements have been met.
 Students who were wait-listed or denied admission previously as high school students should be working toward completion of a minimum of twenty-one credits at the point of applying to UVM.

 Generally, a 3.0 average or above is recommended to be competitive.
 Transfer applicants are encouraged to review progression and graduation requirements for each college or school.

 A limited number of seats may be available for qualified applicants interested in transferring to the College of Nursing and Health Sciences.
 Qualified applicants will be considered on a space-available basis.

 GROSSMAN SCHOOL OF BUSINESS

-College of Engineering and Mathematical Sciences
+College of engineering and mathematical sciences

-All transfer credit remains provisional until the transfer student successfully completes one semester of course work as a degree student at UVM.
 The UVM grade-point average reflects only course work taken here.
 Grades from other institutions are not calculated into the UVM GPA and will not appear on a UVM transcript.

 Credits for college-level courses taken while in high school can sometimes be transferred to UVM.
 See the section " College Credit for High School Classes" under General Undergraduate Admissions.